 - The Royse City Municipal Court is a Court of Record

-- Per Standing Order No. 6 and No. 11; Upon a plea of Not Guilty, the defendant shall be set for a pretrial with the prosecutor to file any motions, and to have the procedures and options explained prior to the trial date.
+Per Standing Order Number 6 and Number 11; Upon a plea of Not Guilty, the defendant shall be set for a pretrial with the prosecutor to file any motions, and to have the procedures and options explained prior to the trial date.
 If the individual is represented by legal counsel, the matter will be scheduled for an attorney docket.

-- Any persons who have plead not guilty shall have the opportunity at the time of their pretrial, to request either a trial by jury, being six citizens of the City of Royse City, or a trial by Judge.
+Any persons who have pleaded not guilty shall have the opportunity at the time of their pretrial, to request either a trial by jury, being six citizens of the City of Royse City, or a trial by Judge.

-- Any defendant who requests a jury trial must be advised that failure to appear on the day of trial shall incurr the costs of impaneling the jury, unless good cause is shown to the Court, pursuant to Article 45.251 of the Texas Code of Criminal Procedure.
+Any defendant who requests a jury trial must be advised that failure to appear on the day of trial shall incur the costs of impaneling the jury, unless good cause is shown to the Court, pursuant to Article 45.251 of the Texas Code of Criminal Procedure.

-- Standing Order No. 8; Upon a plea of guilty or no contest, and waiver of a trial by jury, the clerk may process a payment plan.
-If the defendant has two or more open violations, then upon timely payment of the lowest amount, fine and court costs, then a 30 day extension may be granted to pay the remaining amount in full.
-Or, if the defendant has only one pending open case, then upon payment of $50.00, the defendant can elect payment installations of either $50.00 a week or $100.00 bi-weekly until the amount is paid in full.
-The $25.00 Time Payment Fee is to be added on the 31st day from the date of judgment.
+Standing Order Number 8; Upon a plea of guilty or no contest, and waiver of a trial by jury, the clerk may process a payment plan.
+If the defendant has two or more open violations, then upon timely payment of the lowest amount, fine, and court costs, then a 30-day extension may be granted to pay the remaining amount in full.
+Or, if the defendant has only one pending open case, then upon payment of $50, the defendant can elect payment installations of either $50 a week or $100 biweekly until the amount is paid in full.
+The $25 Time Payment Fee is to be added on the 31st day from the date of judgment.
 The Time Payment Fee is assessed only one time per case.

-- There shall be a $20 dismissal fee for Expired Registrations. *Standing Order No. 1: The Defendant must submit satisfactory evidence that he/ she remedied the defect within 20 working days of the date of the offense or before the defendant’s court appearance; and if the defendant presents evidence of payment of late fee for registration with the appropriate tax office, per Transp.
+There shall be a $20 dismissal fee for Expired Registrations. *Standing Order Number 1: The Defendant must submit satisfactory evidence that he/ she remedied the defect within 20 working days of the date of the offense or before the defendant's court appearance; and if the defendant presents evidence of payment of a late fee for registration with the appropriate tax office, per Transp.
 Code, 502.407 (b)

-- There shall be a $20 dismissal fee for Expired Motor Vehicle Inspections, *Standing Order No.1; if the defendant presents satisfactory evidence that he/ she remedied the defect within 20 working days of the date of offense or before the defendant’s court appearance; and if the Vehicle Inspection has not been expired for more than 60 days, per Transp.
-Code 548.605 (b)
+There shall be a $20 dismissal fee for Expired Motor Vehicle Inspections, *Standing Order Number 1; if the defendant presents satisfactory evidence that he/ she remedied the defect within 20 working days of the date of offense or before the defendant's court appearance; and if the Vehicle Inspection has not been expired for more than 60 days, per Transp.
+Code 548.605 (b).

-- Standing Order No. 12; The Court may grant time served credit for any time spent in jail on a City generated charge or City warrants.
+Standing Order Number 12; The Court may grant time-served credit for any time spent in jail on a City-generated charge or City warrants.
 The defendant must show proof of time served on city warrants.